Latin Kings: New York

+The Latin Kings in New York source heroin and cocaine from Dominican criminal groups which they distribute at retail quantities.

 Twenty members and associates of the Latin Kings were charged on June 21, 1994, with various crimes including the murders of at least seven of their own members.
 The arrests resulted from a four-month investigation by the FBI and the New York Police Department (NYPD).

 Carlos Gil, "Warlord" or enforcer, of a Latin Kings chapter in Sunset Park, Brooklyn was convicted on May 11, 2007, for the murder of Jorge Rodriguez, a member of a Flatbush, Brooklyn-based Latin Kings chapter who was shot and killed on October 14, 2001, for associating with another gang in violation of the Latin Kings' rules.
 Gil was sentenced to life in prison.

+In 2014, two Latin Kings members, Jose "Tank" Escalera and Giovanni "Monte" Cotto, ordered the assault of a witness who was providing testimony for the government in the federal murder trial of another Latin King.
+The witness suffered multiple contusions and a broken jaw when he was attacked in the recreation yard of the Cattaraugus County jail.
+On July 14, 2017, Escalera and Cotto were convicted of retaliating against a witness.

+In December 2019, 17 members and associates of the Black Mob, the largest Latin Kings "tribe" in the New York area, were charged with racketeering offenses, narcotics conspiracy, and firearms offenses involving the distribution of heroin, fentanyl, and cocaine.
+Seven additional members and associates were charged in the case in April 2021.
+Diego "Casa" Mateo, who founded the Black Mob in 2002, pled guilty to conspiracy to distribute and possess with intent to distribute narcotics on February 23, 2022, and was sentenced to 27 years in federal prison on June 1, 2023.

 North Carolina

 In December 2011, thirteen Latin Kings members were indicted by a federal grand jury in Greensboro for conspiring to participate in a racketeering enterprise.
 Nine were convicted of various crimes under the RICO act in August 2013, including Jorge Peter "King Jay" Cornell – founder of the Latin Kings in North Carolina – who was sentenced to serve twenty-eight years in prison.